 Camping is a great race tradition and we offer camping at all of our events.
-Camping is FREE, with the exception of the Loretta Lynn round.
-The Loretta Lynn event is hosted at an established campground, and camping fees will be charged by the facility.
+Camping is FREE, with the exception of the RedBud and Loretta Lynn rounds.
+Please see RedBud Website for Camping Details, and the Loretta Lynn event is hosted at an established campground, and camping fees will be charged by the facility.

 Primitive Camping is available at all events.
 This means water and electric are not available, so come prepared.We do have Port-a-lets at all events, and some events have permanent restroom facilities.